nesb1/strictql-postgres/README.md

 ### <a name="response-model-optional"></a> Response model optionality

-If you have already generated code through `strictql`, you might have noticed that all fields in the output models are optional, even if your table has not null fields.
+If you have already generated code through `strictql`, you might have noticed that all fields in the output models are optional, even if your table has not `null`-fields.

 Unfortunately, this is a problem that currently cannot be solved, as `postgres` does not provide information about whether a field in the response or query is `NOT NULL` or not.
 `postgres` views optionality not as a data type, but as [constraints](https://www.postgresql.org/docs/current/ddl-constraints.html).

-One could object and say that you can simply get the table name from the query and find out from `postgres` through the `pg_attributes` table about the optionality of columns.
+You might object and say that you it can simply get the table name from the query and find out from `postgres` through the `pg_attributes` table about the optionality of columns.

 Unfortunately, this solution was rejected for the following reasons: